hallpaz/3dsystems20/docs/project.md.md

 > between the rendered and observed image intensities, **E(Θ) = ||f(Θ) −
 > I||^2**.

-We could calculate derivatives of the pixel values with respect to the forward rendering parameters and use it to estimate object pose, calibrate camera parameters or even optimize illumination to match a target scene.
+With a differentiable renderer, we could calculate derivatives of the pixel values with respect to the forward rendering parameters and use it to estimate object pose, calibrate camera parameters or even optimize illumination to match a target scene.

 ![Open DR](img/open_dr_earth.png)
 *OpenDR example of optimization*[4]